 Ehrenburg Palace (Schloss Ehrenburg) was the residential palace of the dukes of Saxe-Coburg until 1918.
 It originates from a Franciscan monastery.
 The present façade in the English Gothic Revival style is a work by Karl Friedrich Schinkel at the beginning of the 19th century.
 [German]

 The first mention of the old town hall (Altes Rathaus) in Bamberg dates back to 1387.
 The building is famous for its location on an artificial island in the Regnitz River and the façade created by Johann Anwander.

-More than thirty nativity scenes can be visited in the city of Bamberg.
-These are spread over the entire town and invite you to an exciting exploration of cribs as well as the places of Bamberg.
+More than thirty nativity scenes are visible in the city of Bamberg.
+These are spread over the entire town and invite you to an exciting exploration of cribs.
 The range extends from historical to modern models.
 [German]

-The Christmas market on the market square of Coburg is framed by Renaissance facades and several corner oriels, which are known as Coburger Erker.
-Between the historic town hall and the former ducal chancery, visitors enjoy the Coburger Bratwurst, a saussage which is traditionally roasted over an open fire of pine cones.
+Renaissance facades and several corner oriels frame the Christmas market on the market square of Coburg.
+The oriels are known as Coburger Erker.
+Between the historic town hall and the former ducal chancery, visitors enjoy the Coburger Bratwurst.
+It is a sausage roasted over an open fire of pine cones.
 [German]